sketchfab/osg-1/src/osgPlugins/off/README.md

 ## To do

 1. add the plugin structure by copying other plugins
-1. implement the `osgDB::ReaderWriter::readNode` to parse OFF ascii files
+1. implement the `osgDB::ReaderWriter::readNode` to parse OFF ascii files containing polygonal meshes
-1. (optional) implement the `osgDB::ReaderWriter::writeNode` to dump OFF ascii files
+1. (optional) implement support for colors
-1. (optional) implement OFF binary support
+1. (optional) implement support for edges (interpret edges as polygons wireframe)
 1. open a [Pull Request](https://help.github.com/articles/about-pull-requests/) when done!

+Notes:
+* keep it simple
+* optional points may be chosen (or not) in any order!
+* consistency and robustness will be considered as much as feature complete-ness

 # OpenSceneGraph